 The doshas are the three mind-body constitutions.
-According to Ayurveda, the 5,000-year-old sister science to yoga, there are five elements that make up everything in the universe: earth, water, air, fire, and space.
+According to Ayurveda, the 5,000-year-old sister science to yoga, there are five elements that make up everything in the universe: earth, water, air, fire, and space (or ether).
 These elements, in different combinations, make up each of the three doshas: vata, pitta, and kapha.

 Just as the five elements make up the doshas in different combinations, we, ourselves, are made up of the doshas in different combinations.
 Vatta is mostly air and space; pitta is mostly fire with air and water influences, and kapha is mostly earth and water.
 Most people have one or two predominant doshas, although some people (not many) are balanced across all three.